Democratic witness bid seems doomed in Trump trial as Murkowski says no

 “If my Republican colleagues refuse to even consider witnesses and documents in this trial, this country is headed towards the greatest cover-up since Watergate,” Chuck Schumer, the top Senate Democrat, told reporters, referring to the corruption scandal that prompted Richard Nixon in 1974 to become the only U.S. president to resign.

-Republican Senator Lamar Alexander, who had been undecided, said late on Thursday that Democrats had proven the case against Trump but that the president’s actions did “not meet the United States Constitution’s high bar for an impeachable offence.”
+Republican Senator Lamar Alexander, who had been undecided, announced late on Thursday he would oppose witnesses.
+He said Democrats had proven the case against Trump but that the president’s actions did “not meet the United States Constitution’s high bar for an impeachable offence.”

-The Democratic-led House voted to impeach Trump on Dec.
-18. It charged him with abuse of power for asking Ukraine to investigate a political rival, Democratic presidential hopeful Joe Biden.
-It also charged him with obstruction of Congress for blocking current and former officials from providing testimony or documents to the House.
+The House charged Trump with abuse of power for asking Ukraine to investigate political rival Joe Biden and with obstruction of Congress for blocking current and former officials from providing testimony or documents to the House.

-Trump, who is only the third president in U.S. history to be impeached, denies any wrongdoing.
+Trump, only the third president in U.S. history to be impeached, denies wrongdoing and has accused Democrats of an “attempted coup.”

-A two-thirds majority in the Senate is required to remove Trump from office.
-No Republicans have yet indicated they will vote to convict.

-Trump’s Republican allies have sought to keep the trial on a fast track and minimize any damage to the president.
+Trump is seeking re-election in a Nov.
+3 vote.
+Biden is a leading contender for the Democratic nomination to face him.

 The New York Times, which previously reported on allegations made in Bolton’s manuscript that go to the heart of impeachment charges, on Friday reported on additional material in the book.

-The Times previously reported that Bolton - contradicting Trump’s version of events - wrote that the president told him he wanted to freeze $391 million in security aid to Ukraine until Kiev pursued investigations of Democrats, including Biden and the former vice president’s son, Hunter Biden.
+The Times had reported that Bolton - contradicting Trump’s version of events - wrote that the president told him he wanted to freeze $391 million in security aid to Ukraine until Kiev pursued investigations of Democrats, including Biden and the former vice president’s son, Hunter Biden.

 On Friday, the Times reported that Bolton also wrote that Trump directed him in May to assist in a pressure campaign to get damaging information on Democrats from Ukrainian officials.